setlog/duperig/README.md

 DIFF: data/Data.java: 123456789ab (Commit: 98765434567) vs 2637485985 (NO MATCHING COMMIT)
 DUPE: mail/MailClient.java @ 3ec54907a4
 DUPE: save/Database.java @ 5c346980d6
+There are 5 coinciding paths.
+Out of these, 2 have matching files and 3 have differing files.
+Out of the 3 different files, 1 files have modifications unknown to the repository at /home/u/projects/thingamajig_base.
 ```

 Folder structure at `projects/thingamajig_special/src/main/java/com/pany` has 5 files with paths coninciding with 5 other files under `projects/thingamajig_base/src/main/java/com/pany`.
 Out of those 5 files, 2 are exact duplicates.
 The remaining 3 files differ.
 From the differing files, 2 have commit hashes in `projects/thingamajig_base`.
 However, the file `projects/thingamajig_base/src/main/java/com/data/Data.java` has changes unique to `projects/thingamajig_special`.